kristiehuang/kristiehuang.github.io/index.markdown

 ## Hey, I’m Kristie! 👋
 I'm a crypto geek, lifelong student (currently at UC Berkeley), and human being. (she/her)

-My "resumé" curiosities include startups, decentralized systems, fintech, diversity/equity/inclusion, and product.
+My "resumé" curiosities include startups, web3/crypto, emerging market macroecon, diversity/equity/inclusion, and product.
 Beyond work, though, I’ve been reflecting on wellness, sustainable happiness, privilege, relationships, and success.
 Welcome to my corner of the internet :)

 ✨ [More on me](/more-on-me)